European windstorm: North Atlantic Oscillation

 The state of the North Atlantic Oscillation relates strongly to the frequency, intensity, and tracks of European windstorms.
 An enhanced number of storms have been noted over the North Atlantic region during positive NAO phases (compared to negative NAO phases) and is due to larger areas of suitable growth conditions.
 The occurrence of extreme North Atlantic cyclones is aligned with the NAO state during the cyclones' development phase.
 The strongest storms are embedded within, and form in large scale atmospheric flow.
 It should be kept in mind that, on the other hand, the cyclones themselves play a major role in steering the NAO phase.
-Aggregate European windstorm losses show a strong dependence on NAO, with losses increasing/decreasing 10-15% at all return periods.
+Aggregate European windstorm losses show a strong dependence on NAO, with losses increasing/decreasing 10–15% at all return periods.

+Connection to North American cold spells

+A connection between wintertime cold air outbreaks in North America and European windstorms has been hypothesized in the last years.
+Cold spells over Central Canada and Eastern US appear to be associated with more frequent windstorms and flash floods over Iberia, whereas cold spells over Eastern Canada show a connection to windstorms over Northern Europe and the British Isles.
+The reason behind those teleconnections is not fully clear yet, but changes in the behavior of the Polar jet stream are likely to be at least related to this effect.

 Clustering

 Temporal clustering of windstorm events has also been noted, with eight consecutive storms hitting Europe during the winter of 1989/90.
-Cyclone Lothar and Martin in 1999 were separated by only 36 hours.
+Cyclones Lothar and Martin in 1999 were separated by only 36 hours.
 Cyclone Kyrill in 2007 followed only four days after Cyclone Per.
 In November 2011, Cyclone Berit moved across Northern Europe, and just a day later another storm, named Yoda, hit the same area.

 Nomenclature

 Naming of individual storms

-Up to the second half of the 19th century, European windstorms were named after the person who spotted them.
-Usually, they would be named either by the year, the date, the Saint's day of their occurrence or any other way that made them commonly known.

-However, a storm may still be named differently in different countries.
+Up to the second half of the 19th century, European windstorms were usually named either by the year, the date, or the Saint's day of their occurrence.
+Although standardised naming schemes now exist, a storm may still be named differently in different countries.
 For instance, the Norwegian weather service also names independently notable storms that affect Norway, which can result in multiple names being used in different countries they affect, such as: